Knipp Labs

 The Knipp RRI Toolkit implements an interface to DENIC's Realtime Registry Interface (RRI) for the Java programming language.

-The current release of the toolkit carries version number 1.7.
-Its main change is added support for RRI 3.0 (while removing support for older versions of the specification).
+The current release of the toolkit carries version number 2.0.
+Its main change is added support for RRI 4.0.
 It is available for download in the adjoining useful links section, together with an archive of some of the previous versions.

 Licensing